 Families everywhere have already enjoyed Pancake Day, also known as Shrove Tuesday.
 It’s the first of several traditions which continue right up until Easter Day.
 Read more about how families can join in these special events.

 Pancake Day, Lent and Holy Week are all part of the journey to Easter Day, the biggest Christian celebration of the year.

 It is a time when lots of people make time to think carefully about their life.
 For Christians, this means trying to live God’s way and remembering all that Jesus did.

 Pancake Day is also called Shrove Tuesday and is one last chance for a big party before Lent begins with Ash Wednesday the next day.

 Long ago, Christians traditionally used up all the eggs and fat they had in store by making pancakes and feasting on them.
 This was because when Lent came, they would eat less food, or even fast (do without food sometimes) to help them focus on God and not on the things they wanted.
 This tradition has been passed down the generations.

 Shrove Tuesday always falls 47 days before Easter, a date which changes every year.
-This year, it fell on February 28th, before Lent began on March 1st.
+In 2018, it falls on February 13th, before Lent began on February 14th.

 With eggs, flour, milk and butter, anyone can join in with Pancake Day.
 You could even see if your local church is having a pancake party.